Слике страница

 Chap.
 519.

 SECTION 1.
-The canal commissioners are hereby au- Iron bridge thorized and directed to construct an iron bridge over structed on the Black river canal, on Main street, in the village of Street.
+The canal commissioners are hereby authorized and directed to construct an iron bridge over the Black river canal, on Main street, in the village of street.
 Port Leyden, in the county of Lewis.

 tract.